 Financial assets that do not meet the criteria for being measured at amortized cost or FVTOCI are measured subsequently at FVTPL, and any fair value gains or losses are recognized in profit or loss.
-The Company's derivative asset is the sole financial asset measured at FVTPL (Note 7(b)).

 The Company recognizes an impairment loss for expected credit losses on its financial assets.
 The amount of expected credit losses is updated at each reporting period to reflect changes in credit risk since initial recognition of the respective financial instruments.